jinzhongjia/DockerGame/Satisfactory/README.md

 Don't remove container(that mean you must download the game resources again)

-The game's archive is under /game/saves, the example command will mount it to ~/satisfactory.
+The game's archive is under `/game/saves`, Game's is under `/game/config`, the example command will mount it to `~/satisfactory`

 _!!
 Unlocked multiplayer limit of 16 players._